PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 definition but doesn't spell it out - there is so much going on for a reader who is new to the field that the author must be crystal clear I think.

-> I have rephrased this section (TODO), and I hope that it will clarify what each of the entries in the matrix represent.
+> I have rephrased this section, and I hope that it will clarify what each of the entries in the matrix represent.
+As for the rest of this section, Strydom et al. (2021) have a more comprehensive overview of the interpretation of these values.

 "This model is easy to learn" (line 176).
 I recognise that the author means "easy for the ML model to predict", but I would use a different phrase as it